fturcios/cssi-prework-first-lab/README.md

 languages: bash
 ---

-# Your First Lab

-On Ironboard, labs are exercises you have to complete.

-The goal of this lab is to practice the workflow to complete a lab and to see if you can make a new file or directory using terminal.

-To complete this lab you will have to:

-1. Fork the lab via github.
-2. Clone your fork.
-3. Create a new file.
-4. Commit that file.
-5. Push that commit to your fork.
-6. Open a Pull Request for your fork.
+# Forking and Cloning Labs from Github

-Your first step is to scroll down to the bottom of the page, which will direct you to the lab on Github.
-You should see something like this:
+When you click on a link to a lab you should see something like this:

 ![Ironboard](https://s3-us-west-2.amazonaws.com/readme-photos/ib-1.png)